xrcyz/Knowledge-Base/README.md

 Note that each instance of the function is not a kernel, because we get exactly one index integer.
 So we can say that the kernel is a template for some behaviour at every coordinate of an input object.

 The fact that we use `#pragma kernel` tells us that the kernel is an abstraction that is separate from the function implementation.
 Calling `Dispatch` on the kernel calls the function in parallel for all coordinates in the input object.
+Each invocation of a kernel within a batch is assumed independent.

 (`Dispatch` dispatches a grid of work groups. `numthreads` defines the dimensions of each work group.
 We roughly want `work groups * num threads` equal to the [warp](https://www.google.com/search?q=nvidia+warp) size in hardware, to max out all processors on a batch of jobs.
 The hardware is a grid of factories, and if you don't bottleneck the capacity of each factory, then the spare capacity is wasted.)

 **What is a hash in shader programming?**

-It maps an input number to a pseudo-random output number.
+It maps an input number (or vector) to a pseudo-random output number (or vector).

 **What is the difference between dot product and element-wise multiplication?**